Last modified January 29, 2024 by Shelly Wolfe

 The project is now ready to compile and run in the iOS simulator.

-By default, the Swrve iOS SDK enables you to track important metrics and run in-app messages and Conversations campaigns.
+By default, the Swrve iOS SDK enables you to track important metrics and run in-app messages campaigns.
 To make use of additional Swrve features, such as user identity, push notifications, and advanced metrics tracking, complete the following sections as required.

 Manage how you track user behavior